mottioh/HelloWorldMaven/README.md

 https://www.jenkins.io/blog/2017/02/07/declarative-maven-project/

 deleted the Deploy section from the code as requested :

         stage('Deploy') {
             steps {
                withMaven(maven : 'apache-maven-3.3.3'){
                         sh "mvn deploy"

- the JenkinsfileUnix file coded is as in the fork:
+ the JenkinsfileUnix code is now :

  pipeline {
     agent any